ucsdcses/tridev/index.md

 <a href="#policies">Policies</a>
 </p>

+**This page may receive important updates in Week 1 (through April 3) as we adjust in response to our switch to remote instruction.**

 This course will focus on high-performance data structures and supporting algorithms.
 You will use and implement of data structures like (un)balanced trees, graphs, priority queues, and hash tables.
 You will also learn how to